ILC sensitivity for leptophilic scalar dark matter: Analysis and Results

-The ease of achieving longitudinally polarized electron beams at the ILC motivates us to study the effect of polarised initial electron and positron beams on the sensitivity of $\Lambda$.
-We, therefore, include the beam polarisations expected at the ILC in our analysis as it can provide an interesting insight in probing the new energy scales.
-From the helicity conservation requirements, we know that a right-handed particle can only annhilate with a left-handed particle.
-We can exploit this property to improve our results as t-channel $W$ exchange diagrams contributing to the neutrino background can be suppressed significantly by choosing appropriate polarisations for the electron and positron beams.
-On the other hand, the rate of pair production of the scalar DM through scalar ($S$) and pseudo-scalar ($P$) interactions will be enhanced for enhances for the case of right handed electrons and right handed positrons.
-The effect of choosing appropriate beam polarisation for the inital state leptons, i.e.$+\,80\%$ $e-$ and $+\,30\%$ $e+$, is demonstrated in Figs.~\ref{fig:contour_500_GeV} and~\ref{fig:contour_1_TeV} as the 99\% confidence level contours in the $m_\phi$-$\Lambda$ plane for all possible visible signatures associated with DM pair production at $\sqrt{s} = 500 \rm GeV$ and 1 TeV with an integrated luminosity of 250 and 500 fb$^{-1}$ respectively.
-For the run scenario corresponding to the center of mass energy of 500 GeV, we observe that the beam polarisation increases the $\Lambda$ values marginally and we can probe $\Lambda$ values upto 1.35 TeV at an integrated Luminosity of 250 fb$^{-1}$.
-However, increasing the center of mass energy ($\sqrt{s}$) to 1 TeV, the beams polarisation along with an integrated luminosity of 1 ab$^{-1}$, can enhance the sensitivity of the ILC experiment to probe $\Lambda$ values upto 3.95 TeV.
+The ease of achieving longitudinally polarized electron beams at the ILC motivates us to study the effect of polarized initial electron and positron beams on the sensitivity of $\Lambda$.
+We, therefore, include the beam polarizations expected at the ILC in our analysis as it can provide an interesting insight in probing the new energy scales.
+From the helicity conservation requirements, we know that a right-handed particle can only annihilate with a left-handed particle.
+We can exploit this property to improve our results as t-channel $W$ exchange diagrams contributing to the neutrino background can be suppressed significantly by choosing appropriate polarizations for the electron and positron beams.
+On the other hand, the rate of pair production of the scalar DM through scalar ($S$) and pseudo-scalar ($P$) interactions will be enhanced for enhances for the case of right-handed electrons and right-handed positrons.
+The effect of choosing appropriate beam polarization for the inital state leptons, i.e.$+\,80\%$ $e-$ and $+\,30\%$ $e+$, is demonstrated in Figs.~\ref{fig:contour_500_GeV} and~\ref{fig:contour_1_TeV} as the 99\% confidence level contours in the $m_\phi$-$\Lambda$ plane for all possible visible signatures associated with DM pair production at $\sqrt{s} = 500\,\, \rm GeV$ and 1 TeV with an integrated luminosity of 250 and 500 fb$^{-1}$ respectively.
+For the run scenario corresponding to the center of mass energy of 500 GeV, we observe that the beam polarization increases the $\Lambda$ values marginally and we can probe $\Lambda$ values upto 1.16 TeV at an integrated Luminosity of 250 fb$^{-1}$.
+However, increasing the center of mass energy ($\sqrt{s}$) to 1 TeV, the beams polarization along with an integrated luminosity of 1 ab$^{-1}$, can enhance the sensitivity of the ILC experiment to probe $\Lambda$ values upto 1.99 TeV.